wazzupope/portfolio/README.md

 # CSS Reset
 https://www.joshwcomeau.com/css/custom-css-reset/

+# Background Image
+Credit to Jayrocky on Pexels - image of Riffe Lake in Washington, USA

 # To Do:
 Why is there a small white line at the top of the screen when you click on the skills section?